jerikchan/coset-website/content/sections/about/about.md

 ---
 imageSrc: "../../images/favicon.png"
-imageAlt: "About Antalpha Labs"
+imageAlt: "About Coset"
 ---

-Antalpha Labs is a web3 developer community dedicated to helping developers build open source software to promote innovation and application of web3 technology.
+Coset is a web3 developer community dedicated to helping developers build open source software to promote innovation and application of web3 technology.

 We are here to: